Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-Jayson Tatum and the rest of the Boston Celtics match up versus the Philadelphia 76ers in the NBA Playoffs on Wednesday, at 8:00 PM ET.
+The Boston Celtics, Jayson Tatum included, hit the court versus the Philadelphia 76ers at 7:30 PM ET on Friday in the 2023 NBA Playoffs.

-With prop bets in place for Tatum, let's dive into some stats and trends to assist you in making good picks.
+Let's dive into the prop bets available for Tatum, using stats and trends to make good predictions.

 Jayson Tatum Prop Bets vs. the 76ers